 If you know a person’s name, and their arrest date, contact the Wabash County jail, by phone, go there in person, or look online.
 Arrest records are in the public record and the information is freely available.

 Civil processes are when you get served with legal papers, which can be a court order.
 You can find these by going to the Sheriff’s office, online or by phone.

 Sex Offender Search / Lookup

 All convicted sex offenders have to be listed and registered on either a national or state sex offender database.
 The people on these databases have been convicted of a sex crime.
 You can access sex offenders online, but bear in mind that you will not see the exact address, but rather the neighborhood block of the address that they registered.

 Court Records are public, and are accessible by anyone.
 They include a case file that contains a docket and any of the filings and documents filed in the case.
 You are able to access court records via the internet, or at the clerk’s office of the court where the case was filed.

 Each state maintains records of someone’s criminal past.
 These online databases are linked together so you are able to track criminal histories from any other state.
-You are able to go to county courthouse and check in person, or check online.
+You are able to go to the county courthouse and check in person or you can check online.
 It helps to know which county the crime occurred in, and in the event that it was in a completely different state, you might have to pay for a more complete search.

 When you look up someone’s criminal record you are able to find out if a person has ever been arrested, charged or convicted for crimes, which include: